NC State Day of Giving

 Since 2019, we’ve shown what the Pack can do in 24 hours.
 We know we’re stronger together, and that now is always the right time to make a difference.
 So many members of the Pack have shared their stories and together, we’re giving forward, helping others write their own new chapters.

-Day of Giving continues to inspire our Pack to make their first gifts to NC State.
+Day of Giving continues to inspire our Pack give back again and again.

 #GivingPack, Creating Impact